AustinCGomez/Open-File-Mover-CLI/README.md

 As of December 28th 2025, Open File Mover CLI has been sunsetted and officially archived as a public archive on Github.
 You are welcome to fork the project and continue in whatever way you wish.

-## Acknowledgments
+## Contributors

-A huge thank you to all our contributors who have made **Open File Mover CLI** better with every commit.
-From early iterations to the latest versions, your efforts make open-source development fun and rewarding!

-**Contributors**:
+Thank you to each contributor to this project from the first iteration two years ago to the last version prior to the project being sunset on December 28th 2025.

-- @AustinCGomez
+@AustinCGomez
-- @burd5
+@burd5
-- @sorena-dev
+@sorena-dev
-- @muddi900
+@muddi900
-- @malikrohail
+@malikrohail

-Join us in making **Open File Mover CLI** even better! 🚀